 - Decreased use of amniotomy (membrane rupture), IVs, electronic fetal monitoring; fewer inductions and augmentations of labor; and fewer injuries of the perineum (tissue between vagina and anus) as shown by fewer episiotomies, fewer rectal tears, and more intact perineums.

 - Fewer cesareans overall, including fewer emergency cesareans for fetal distress or for inadequate progress in labor, and more vaginal births after cesareans (VBACs).

 - Fewer infants born preterm, low birthweight or with complications such as birth injury or requiring resuscitation after birth, and more infants exclusively breastfeeding at 2-4 months after birth.”

-We found that being born underwater did not confer any excess risk to the baby.
+The largest research study in the US on waterbirth published in the Journal of Midwifery and Women’s Health, found that being born underwater did not confer any excess risk to the baby.
 Babies born underwater were no more likely than those not born in water to have a low five-minute Apgar score, or require hospitalization or neonatal intensive care (NICU) admission.
 We also found no evidence that water birth is associated with neonatal death; on the contrary, in our sample of 6,534 babies born in water, there were no cases of death that could be attributed to being born in water.
-This indicates that, for low-risk mothers whose labors proceed normally, water immersion is generally a safe pain management option.
+This indicates that, for low-risk people whose labors proceed normally, water immersion is generally a safe pain management option.

 Home Birth is not messy.
 Our staff is meticulous about keeping your home clean.
 We start your laundry and remove any garbage resulting from the birth process.
 When we leave, your home will look as it did before the birth.